 top of page

-Locally organized teams of farmers have helped discover, cultivate, and transform native resources that CPALI markets abroad.
-Farmers earn tangible benefits from the land that they steward and in many cases have helped land recover from degradation.
+Locally organized teams of farmers have helped dicover, cultivate, and transform native resources that CPALI markets abroad, where, unlike most Malagasy people, customers can afford to purchase these beautiful non-necessities.
+Farmers earn tangible benefits from the land that they steward and in many cases have helped land recover from past degradation.

 bottom of page